 - Common – With a rough texture, rounded top, and grayish color.

 - Genital – Usually in clusters or on small stalks around the vagina, penis, or anus.
-In women and men, these warts can be linked to increased risk of cervical or genital cancer.
+In women and men, these warts can be linked to an increased risk of cervical or genital cancer.

 - Plantar – Uncomfortable warts on soles of feet that grow inward.